coding-nomadic/online-voting-service/README.md

 ## Online-Voting-System

-Pre-requisites are - Java and maven (for build) and Node js should be installed in the machine.
+Pre-requisites are - Java and Maven (for build) and Node JS should be installed in the machine.

 For SpringBoot application.
-Run the application.
+Run the application with command -

 ```
 mvn spring-boot:run